WreckIttr/wreckitsolutions/README.md

-# wreckitsolutions
+# Wreckit Solution's professional portfolio

-This is my company portfolio site
+This is my company portfolio site using AWS and ReactJS.